435-590-9498

 Galaxies, open star clusters, and star-birth nebulae

-H2G2 Eponym: Moby is our name for the Sperm Whale that started 'life' as one of the planet factory, Magrathea's two defense missile that were launched at the Heart of Gold.
-At the last second the Heart of Gold's improbability drive turned one missile into an ill-fated Sperm Whale.
+H2G2 Eponym: Moby is our name for the Sperm Whale that started 'life' as one of the planet factory, Magrathea's two defense missiles that were launched at the Heart of Gold.
+At the last second, the Heart of Gold's improbability drive turned one missile into an ill-fated Sperm Whale.

 Analogy: This white leviathan of a telescope was the best telescope money could buy during the early 1980s.
 And though it moans and groans from age as if whale song, to this day this model turns the most apathetic astronomer in the proverbial Captain Ahab.
-Where the Adams connection?
+Where's the Adams connection?
 Views through this beast offer a thrill akin to suddenly becoming sentient while in free-fall.
-The good news is that as long as you are careful coming down the required ladder, you'll have a much happier landing than this telescopes's eponym.
+The good news is that, as long as you are careful coming down the required ladder, you'll have a much happier landing than this telescope's eponym.

 Picture